lmmsoft/lmmsoft/README.md

 - 👋 Hi, I’m Mingming Lou, born in Nanjing, living in Hangzhou and working in Shanghai China.
 - 👀 I’m experienced in DevOps, CICD, engineering efficiency.
-- 🌱 I’m currently learning web3 developement.
+- 🌱 I’m currently learning web3 development.
 - 💞️ I’m ex-microsoft, ex-alibaba.
 - ✉️ You can reach me on lmm333@twitter or nanjinglmm[at]gmail.com